Osteoporosis Education a Priority in New York State

 Osteoporosis is a disease that causes bones to become thin and weak, often resulting in fractures (broken bones).
 Fractures can cause debilitating pain, reduced mobility, and a loss of quality of life.

-Osteoporosis education is the key to helping you make choices necessary to achieve healthy bones and wellness for a lifetime.
-In 1997, Governor George Pataki signed the Osteoporosis Education Bill (New York State Public Health Law 2707).
-This bill established the New York State Osteoporosis Prevention Education Program (NYSOPEP) within the New York State Department of Health.
-This educational initiative makes it possible for all New Yorkers (the general public and healthcare professionals) to learn about the prevention, diagnosis and treatment of osteoporosis.
+Osteoporosis education is the key to helping you make choices necessary to achieve healthy bones and overall wellness for a lifetime.
+In 1997, the New York State Public Health Law 2707 (Osteoporosis Education Bill) established the New York State Osteoporosis Prevention Education Program (NYSOPEP) within the New York State Department of Health.
+This educational initiative makes it possible for all New Yorkers (the public and healthcare providers) to learn about the prevention, diagnosis, and treatment of osteoporosis.

-Helen Hayes Hospital in West Haverstraw, New York, is the Statewide Osteoporosis Resource Center.
-Helen Hayes Hospital is a New York Presbyterian Hospital affiliate, operated by the New York State Health Department and has been recognized as a Specialized Center for Osteoporosis Research by the National Institute of Health since 1987.
+NYSOPEP's Statewide Osteoporosis Resource Center is headquartered at Helen Hayes Hospital in West Haverstraw, New York.
+Helen Hayes Hospital is a New York Presbyterian Hospital affiliate, operated by the New York State Department of Health and has been a leading center in osteoporosis research for over 25 years.